How to Use

 Tips

-• Ambient pads — Low grain rate (1–3 Hz), long grains (0.5–1s), Gaussian envelope, high reverb send
+• Ambient pads — Low grain rate (1–3 Hz), long grains (0.5–1s), smooth bezier envelope, high reverb send

-• Rhythmic glitches — High grain rate (20+ Hz), short grains (10–50ms), Trapezoid envelope, sequencer active
+• Rhythmic glitches — High grain rate (20+ Hz), short grains (10–50ms), sharp bezier envelope, sequencer active

 • Evolving textures — Assign LFOs to position, pitch, and filter frequency with different speeds